Party time again as Hassocks hammer Heath before lifting Southern Combination League trophy

 They have now racked up more points than any title winners of the past 25 years other than Eastbourne Borough in 1999-00 and Horsham in 2015-16.

-That despite their own playoff hopes taking a blow.
+That was despite their own play-off hopes taking a blow.
 The Bluebells have been overtaken in the table by resurgent Eastbourne United and now need to beat in-form Peacehaven & Telscombe on the final day to guarantee their place in the end-of-season lottery.

 A feisty game looked in store as tackles went flying in through the opening 10 minutes.
 Referee Greig Walker flashed early yellows to two Heath players.